typesense/typesense-website/docs-site/content/guide/organizing-collections.md

 **Approach 2:** You can use one cluster, but create separate suffixed collections.
 For eg: `collectionx_production`, `collectionx_staging`, etc.
 You can then create separate API keys for each environment and isolate access.
-Now, if you mirror your entire production data in staging, this approach will get more expensive because if you have High Availability turned ON for your single cluster, you'll be paying for more RAM for both staging and production.
+Now, if you mirror your entire production data in staging, this approach will get more expensive because if you have High Availability turned ON for your single cluster, you'll be paying for more RAM for both staging and production data.
 Whereas with Approach 1, you can turn off HA on your staging cluster and save costs.
-But if you only have a tiny subset of your data in staging, then Approach 2 would be more economical.
+But if you only have a small subset of your data in staging, then Approach 2 would be more economical.

 ## Multi-tenant Applications